Your VBO Niche

 - FINRA - this whole FINRA compliance thing was a big issue.
 For the most part, many wealth managers had given up on bringing in outside help to write their copy - they just couldn’t get it through compliance

 So, here we are a little over a year later.
 Debbie’s business is booming.
-She used to spend over half her time trying to find new clients and how she gets referrals all the time.
+She used to spend over half her time trying to find new clients and how she gets referrals all the time within her VBO niche.
+All by finding and refining her niche.

 This helped her communications convert at a way higher rate than most people in her industry had seen before.